guilhermekuni/go-finances-web/README.md

 <div align="center">
     <p>Front-end Web of GoFinances!</p>
-    <p>This project is the resolution of the Challenge 07 from Rocketseat's GoStack Bootcamp.</p>
 </div>

+## About ℹ️

+This project is the resolution of the Challenge 07 from Rocketseat's GoStack Bootcamp.
+It's also the Front-end Web of a simple finances App, called GoFinances.
+Basically, you can import a .csv file and analyse your transactions.

 ## Links 🔗